-Meal prep was a huge game changer for me and the #1 reason I successfully changed my eating habits and dropped 30lbs in the first 6 months.
-It’s incredible how easy it is to eat healthy when foods are ready ahead of time. #genius.
+Meal prep has since been a huge game-changer for me and the #1 reason I successfully changed my eating habits and dropped 30lbs in the first 6 months.
+It’s incredible how easy it is to eat healthy when foods are ready ahead of time. #genius

 Meal prep worked wonders with my healthy eating habits but here’s what I didn’t expect.

 I had no idea the time I’d save during the week by preparing food on the weekends.
 The 1-2 hours I’d spend getting dinner ready after work was slashed to no more than ½ hour.
 Not to mention I didn’t have to listen to my kids whine about their starvation.
-Depending on the meal all I needed to do was come home from work, warm up dinner, possibly prepare a couple other things (salad, pasta, etc.), and dinner was ready.
+Depending on the meal, all I needed to do was to come home from work, warm-up dinner, possibly prepare a couple of other things (salad, pasta, etc.), and dinner was ready.

-Also, now that I think about it, having dinner ready prevented the picking I’d do while waiting for dinner.
-Not only were my kids hungry, but so was I, so most nights I’d eat 500 – 700 in random calories while I was desperately trying to get dinner together.
-Meal prep has been the solution to this.
+Also, now that I think about it, having dinner ready prevented the snacking I’d do while waiting for dinner.
+Not only were my kids hungry, but so was I!
+So, most nights I’d eat 500 – 700 in random calories while I was desperately trying to get dinner together.

 Oh and let’s talk about clean-up.
 Cleaning up after dinner became a breeze once meal prep entered my life.
 I didn’t need to scrub pans, wash cutting boards, or soak any dishes.
 Nope!
 All I had to do was clean up the dishes we used to eat.